William D. Taylor (general)

-William D. "Hank" Taylor is a United States Army major general who serves as Director of Army Aviation of the United States Army since June 2022.
-He most recently served as the Deputy Director for Regional Operations and Force Management of the Joint Staff from June 2020 to June 2022, and previously served as the Senior Advisor to the Ministry of Defense of Afghanistan.
+William D. "Hank" Taylor is a United States Army lieutenant general who has served as the United States Military Representative to the NATO Military Committee since November 2025.
+He most recently served as director of operations of United Nations Command, ROK/US Combined Forces Command and United States Forces Korea from 2024 to 2025.
+He previously served as commanding general of the 2nd Infantry Division from 2023 to 2024.
+Prior to this, he previously served as Director of Army Aviation of the United States Army from 2022 to 2023, and as the Deputy Director for Regional Operations and Force Management of the Joint Staff from 2020 to 2022, as well as the Senior Advisor to the Ministry of Defense of Afghanistan.

 Taylor enlisted in the United States Army in 1988 and was commissioned in 1990.
 He completed a bachelor's degree at Brigham Young University in 1991 and reported for flight training.
 Taylor later earned a Master of Science degree in exercise physiology from Brigham Young University.

-In February 2023, Taylor was assigned as commanding general of the 2nd Infantry Division.
+In April 2024, Taylor was assigned as the director of operations of United Nations Command, ROK-U.S. Combined Forces Command, and United States Forces Korea.

+In October 2025, Taylor admitted that he used ChatGPT in his non-field command decision making, noting "Chat and I" have become "really close lately."